Special Educational Needs and Disability

 - Holding regular shared learning meetings with parents to discuss concerns, what to do and to set targets

 - Supporting parents to help their child at home through various workshops and family events

-- Providing support from the SENDCo, Head of School, Deputy Head of School and Parent Support Advisor
+- Providing support from the SENDCo, Co-Heads of School, Deputy Head of School and the Family and Community Team.